Vibration Control and Engineering

 The positioning of the stand-off pillars (between the box base and the PCBS) were placed strategically to avoid the high vibration areas of the base of the box.

-Vibration testing was the proof that vibration control engineering was effective.
+Successful vibration testing was proof that vibration engineering was effective.

 How can we help you?

-As Environmentally Sound, we can help with the design of products that are subjected to unfavourable vibration levels by vibration control engineering - making them resilient and robust to the vibration environment.
+As NaVCaE Ltd, we can help with the design of products that are subjected to unfavourable vibration levels by vibration engineering - making them resilient and robust to the vibration environment.

 Furthermore, we can also mitigate the vibration of a structure by design optimisation.